 The holidays are here!
 With the hustle and bustle of shopping, holiday gatherings (before the COVID), and the sheer joy of it all; holidays can become quite overwhelming and stressful for some let alone for those who are grieving.

 Christmas for many can feel like a frozen moment in time; a moment of memories and reflections of loved ones who have passed and are dearly missed.
 For many, no matter how much they really want to enjoy the holidays, it can be a struggle.

 My mother passed away five years ago.
-She was not only my heart, she was my best friend.
+She was not only my heart, but she was also my best friend.
 I miss my mother very much.
 Especially during the holidays and my birthday; which happens to be Christmas Eve.
 You see, my mother was the spice of our family’s lives.
 Throughout her life she sprinkled the sweet spices of joy, love, laughter, passion, and truth.

 Everyone who met her loved her personality and zest for life.
 My mother was also a phenomenal cook.
 She cooked with love and passion.
 It is during these holiday times I miss her cooking.
 Better yet, I miss my mother giving me cooking instructions or waiting to taste test my cooking (smile).
 Oh, how I miss those moments!